The dictionary defines “intimacy” as closeness or sexual intimacy, but did you know that there are more ways to define what is intimacy than that?

-But the ideal has to do with sexual expression.
-If you are both able to feel free to express yourselves in a sexual way and feel comfortable with each other, than you have reached a good level of intimacy.
+But the ideal has to do with sexual expression if you are both able to feel free to express yourself in a sexual way and feel comfortable with each other than you have reached a good level of intimacy.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.